 Career and Technical Education B.S.

-For more information about the Career and Technical Studies degree, please contact Dr. Joy Valerio-Faessel (firstname.lastname@example.org) at 850.474.2869.
+For more information about the Career and Technical Education degree, please contact Dr. Joy Valerio-Faessel (firstname.lastname@example.org) at 850.474.2869.

 Engineering Technology, B.S. - Information Engineering Technology

 Engineering Technology, B.S. - Information Engineering Technology students focus on networking and telecommunications as they investigate how technology is used to support organizations.
 The program emphasizes designing, implementing and maintaining networks and telecommunications and distance systems.
 Combining technical and management proficiency, graduates possess skills that help them succeed in complex organizations by being able to apply solid problem-solving strategies to solve real-world problems.
 This program is offered fully online.
 Go to web site for more information.

 Interested in becoming a teacher?
 Considering a second career in teaching?
 There is a critical need for teachers across the U.S. The UWF College of Professional Studies now offers a fully online B.A. degree program in Exceptional Student Education.
 This is a Florida Department of Education (DOE) and National Council for Accreditation of Teacher Education (NCATE) approved undergraduate degree program in Exceptional Student Education with ESOL and Reading Endorsements designed to prepare students who plan to teach children and youth especially those with exceptionalities.
 Many aspects of the program provide the student with opportunities to work with exceptional children.
 This degree is a fully online program.